MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

  100%     51 (longest request)
 ```

-That's alot of copy/paste, but you can see some basic and useful information.  response time average, response time distribution, etc.
+That's alot of copy/paste, but you can see some basic and useful information: response time average, response time distribution, etc.

 Your OS has a resource utilization viewer (notice the the node.js process switching between cores):